 You don’t have to figure out the menus and times on your own.
 To help create a plan tailored to you, your doctor may send you to a nutrition specialist.
 She may call it a registered dietitian.
 Besides thinking about your nutrition, your dietitian will help match you up with foods that you like and that fit your budget.

-If you get your health care through Medicare, Part B covers medical nutrition therapy with a nutrition specialist.
+If you get your health care through Medicare, Part B covers medical nutrition therapy with a nutrition specialist for people with diabetes.
 The coverage includes a first session to work out the plan, plus follow-ups to check how it’s working.
 If you have different insurance, ask whether it will pay for this before you start.

 After your doctor and dietitian help you sketch out your meals, you may want to make out a daily action plan that will help you stay on track.
 Build it around specific things that will be doable.
 It might say that on certain days of the week, you’ll have a healthy snack (such as fruit) in the afternoon.
 Or it might say that on certain days of the week, you’ll count the carbs you eat at dinner.

 What meds you'll take will depend on what kind of diabetes you have.
 Your doctor might prescribe insulin, which you’d probably take by giving yourself a shot.
 Or you may need other medicines that control your blood sugar.
 You might take those through either pills or shots.

 Your doctor may plan your daily doses to match the amount of carbs you’re eating.
 In that case, your meals and medicine might need to be timed correctly.
 If they aren't, your blood sugar could spike or drop.

 The schedule will depend on what your doctor prescribes.
 You might just need to take your insulin once a day, or you might need to take it more times.

 If your doctor prescribes more than one dose each day, they may include:

 - An overall one called a basal dose.

 - Other doses at mealtimes.
 Each of these is called a bolus.